Anbeeld/ACAI/docs/analysis.md

 ### Expected outcome

 - AI building and ship decisions respond to broad economic state, not one-off noise
-- Early empires can deliberately save for colony ships
+- Early empires can deliberately save for colony ships (section 4)
-- Main-fleet upkeep affects AI expansion and production decisions in a way the vanilla AI often mishandles
+- Main-fleet upkeep affects AI expansion and production decisions — when the strongest fleet is parked at a crew-quarters starbase, the economy model reduces both energy and minerals income, which tightens both building logic (section 5) and ship production (section 8) in a way the vanilla AI often mishandles

 ## 4. Colonization and colony setup

 Main file: `events/gai_ai_colonize.txt`

-### What it does

 The legacy colonization layer still actively controls when AI empires colonize and how newly colonized worlds are initialized.

-### Why it exists

 The repository uses a custom mineral reserve and tile-aware colony-shelter placement that vanilla AI does not provide.

-### Implementation specifics

-`gai_ai_colonize.1`:

-- scans AI empires with valid colonizable planets
-- rejects empires with low energy income
-- requires either:
-  - at least 300 minerals
-  - or a full 300-mineral colony reserve in `acai_value_minerals_deposit`
-- if below 300 minerals and under 3 planets, enables deposit saving by setting `acai_boolean_deposit_planet = 2`
+`gai_ai_colonize.1` scans AI empires with valid colonizable planets (includes `awakened_fallen_empire` country types, not just `default`), rejects empires with low energy income, and requires energy >= 100 and either at least 300 minerals or a full 300-mineral colony reserve in `acai_value_minerals_deposit`.
+If below 300 minerals and under 3 planets, it enables deposit saving by setting `acai_boolean_deposit_planet = 2`.

-`gai_ai_colonize.2`:

-- finds a legal colonizing species from owned pops with habitability > 0.19, excluding pops with assimilation or purge citizenship
-- avoids holy worlds if any holy-world guardian exists
+`gai_ai_colonize.2` finds a legal colonizing species from owned pops with habitability > 0.19, excluding pops with assimilation, purge, or purge-machine citizenship.
+It avoids holy worlds if any holy-world guardian exists, starts the colony, and for empires whose primary species has habitability < 0.20 on the target planet, also creates an additional pop of the viable species on the colony.
+It spends either the reserved deposit or the regular stockpile (300 minerals), plus 100 energy.
-- starts the colony
-- spends either the reserved deposit or the regular stockpile (300 minerals)
-- always also spends 100 energy

-`gai_ai_colonize.3`:

-- runs on `on_colonized`
-- for AI owners, removes the initial shelter/deployment-post placement and relocates it to a better tile
-- uses 27 cascading priority conditions for non-machine empires and 23 for machine intelligences, prioritizing 4-adjacency energy tiles (no research neighbors) → 4-adjacency blank → 4-adjacency food → then progressively relaxing adjacency and tile-type requirements
-- machine intelligences place `building_deployment_post` instead of `building_colony_shelter` with a different priority tree
-- includes a Machine Assimilator branch that adds a colonist pop of a viable organic species
+`gai_ai_colonize.3` runs on `on_colonized`.
+For AI owners, it removes the initial shelter/deployment-post placement and relocates it to a better tile, using 15 cascading priority conditions for non-machine empires and 17 for machine intelligences, prioritizing 4-adjacency energy tiles (no research neighbors) → 4-adjacency blank → 4-adjacency food → then progressively relaxing adjacency and tile-type requirements.
+Machine intelligences place `building_deployment_post` instead of `building_colony_shelter` with a different priority tree.
+The event includes a Machine Assimilator branch that adds a colonist pop of a viable organic species.

-### Expected outcome

-- AI empires colonize when they can actually support it
-- Colony ships do not consume minerals that were implicitly needed elsewhere unless the AI has enough
-- New colony capitals land on better tiles than the default script would place them on
+AI empires colonize when they can actually support it; colony ships do not consume minerals that were implicitly needed elsewhere unless the AI has enough; and new colony capitals land on better tiles than the default script would place them on.

 ## 5. Planet building logic